-Exhibit 1 shows the value and benefits of a legislative audit office.
+As shown in Exhibit 1 the Office of the Provincial Auditor contributes to the Legislative Assembly's accountability process.
 The Office's work and reports affect public confidence in the Government.
 They provide legislators and the public with critical information on whether the Government issues reliable financial and other reports, uses effective processes to safeguard public resources (i.e., resources with which it is entrusted), and complies with governing authorities.